Lady Frances Harriet Douglas1

 Frances Theodora Rose was the daughter of Rt.
 Hon.
 Sir George Henry Rose.1 She married George Sholto Douglas, 17th Earl of Morton, son of Hon.
 John Douglas and Lady Frances Lascelles, on 3 July 1817.1 She died on 12 July 1879.1

 Her married name became Douglas.
-As a result of her marriage, Frances Theodora Rose was styled as Countess of Morton on 17 July 1827.
+After her marriage, Frances Theodora Rose was styled as Countess of Morton on 17 July 1827.

 Children of Frances Theodora Rose and George Sholto Douglas, 17th Earl of Morton